Hospital of the University of Pennsylvania

 In the postpartum/newborn nursery, care focuses on the family, providing quality care for the mothers, families, and the newest additions – the babies.
 Teaching is a major component of the RN's day in the nursery.

 The Level III intensive care nursery (ICN) cares for newborns with a variety of diagnoses including prematurity, sepsis and cardiac problems.
-The high-tech environment is also high touch, combining the pace of critical care with the special needs of fragile patients.
+The high-tech environment is also high touch, combining the fast pace of critical care with the special needs of fragile patients.
 Nurses in the unit feel fulfilled as they see their patients go home for the first time.